 Alternaria blotch on orange and lemon trees can cause the citrus fruit to drop from the tree and develop rotten areas.
 Sometimes, the decay develops during storage after harvest, but it can still be identified in the orchard.

 On lemons, the blotches or rot spots present as softened areas of peel.
 Alternaria rot in oranges causes firm dark brown or blackish areas on the outside of the fruit.
-But if you cut the fruit in half, you’ll find that the dark areas extend into the orange core.
+If you cut the fruit in half, you’ll find that the dark areas extend into the orange core.

 Treating Alternaria Blotch